 At present, sixteen (16) individuals rent Milwaukee County parklands for agricultural purposes.
 The administration and management of these leases is based on the DPRC's Agricultural Land Lease Policy.
-This policy was originally established in 1995, modified in 2004, updated in 2009 pursuant to Resolution File No. 03-547(a)(b), and updated in 2019 pursuant to Resolution File No. 19-341.
+This policy was originally established in 1995, modified in 2004, updated in 2009 pursuant to Resolution File No. 03-547(a)(b), updated in 2019 pursuant to Resolution File No. 19-341, and updated in 2020 pursuant to Informational File No. 19-896.
 In addition to making the agricultural lease program systematic and equitable, DPRC's Agricultural Land Lease Policy addresses a number of important issues including:

 - Ensuring that impacts on the environment from agriculture such as nutrient depletion, soil erosion, and the discharge of fertilizers and pesticides to waterways are minimized. - Standardizing the process for awarding leases with priority being given to County residents that actively farm. - Establishing rental rates comparable to those charged in the southeastern region of Wisconsin based on USDA & DATCP statistics.
-Per Resolution File No. 03-547(a)(b) non-County residents pay a higher rate. - Directing rental revenues to assist in the administration of DPRC's agricultural/natural lands management program and to furnish funds for the acquisition of additional parklands.
+Per Resolution File No. 03-547(a)(b) non-County residents pay a higher rate. - Directing rental revenues to assist in the administration of DPRC's agricultural/Natural Areas Program and to furnish funds for the acquisition of additional parklands.